StrandedSoftwareDeveloper/strandedsoftwaredeveloper.github.io/storingPositionsInSpaceGames.md

 # The "premultiply the matrices" solution
-This is a solution I thought of, and I suspect just *might* be the solution RocketWerkz is using for they're in-(early)-development game "Kitten Space Agency" ("KSA", working title).
+This is a solution I thought of, and I suspect just *might* be the solution RocketWerkz is using for they're in-(early)-development game "Kitten Space Agency" ("KSA", working title). *(Edit: We have confirmation from RocketWerkz that this is indeed how it works in KSA)*
 The physics/logic part of the idea is:
 * Store all positions, velocities, etc. as doubles on the CPU
 * Use a physics engine that supports doubles